My Life with the Thrill Kill Kult: Live shows

 Mann and McCoy recruited Thomas Thorn (a.k.a.
 Buck Ryder) to play keyboards and administer samples on the band's first tour.
 Brian Gillespie (a.k.a.
 Skip Town) from The Five and later Concussion Ensemble played a classic Slingerland Silver Sparkle drum set with sample triggers.
 The live act also featured female backup singers referred to as "The Bomb Gang Girlz", among the first of whom were Jacky Blaque, Rhonda Bond and Kitty Killdare.

-Thorn soon departed amicably from the live act to form his own band, The Electric Hellfire Club (which embraced the overtly Satanic themes that My Life With the Thrill Kill Kult had only flirted with).
+Thorn soon departed amicably from the live act to form his own band, The Electric Hellfire Club (which embraced the overtly Satanic themes with which My Life with the Thrill Kill Kult had only flirted).

-My Life With the Thrill Kill Kult kept adding a revolving cast of characters to their stage show that, over the years, has included No Wave chanteuse Lydia Lunch, bassist Charles Levi, guitarist William Tucker, Chris "Curse" Mackey from the bands Evil Mothers and Grim Faeries, Lady Galore from Lords of Acid (who appeared in TKK as Cherrie Blue), and a great number of artists, sound technicians, musicians, and filmmakers.
-Creatively, however, the core of the band has always been Mann and McCoy, both on record and in the live act.
+My Life with the Thrill Kill Kult had a revolving cast of characters in their stage show over the years, as well as a number of artists, sound technicians, musicians, and filmmakers.
+However, the core of the band has always been Mann and McCoy.

 The "Sexplosion!" tour in 1991 achieved a particularly edgy reputation.
 In addition to its staging, which featured a bar and bartender onstage with the band, the show also featured a male/female duo known as Ten and Avaluscious White, who appeared onstage dressed in a number of different guises.
-At one point, Ten was dressed as Jesus strapped to a cross and featuring a large black dildo or alternately a large sausage between his legs, while Avaluscious White dress as a demon girl simulated oral sex on him.
+At one point, Ten was dressed as Jesus strapped to a cross and featuring a large black dildo or alternately a large sausage between his legs, while Avaluscious White dressed as a demon girl performed simulated oral sex on him.
 This created controversy and protest in a number of American locations, adding to the band's notoriety.

-In the summer of 2010, the band once again hit the road with Lords of Acid, with whom they toured on the Sextacy Ball Tour in 1995.
+In the summer of 2010, the band once again hit the road with Lords of Acid, with whom they had previously toured on the Sextacy Ball Tour in 1995.
 The 2010 tour was originally titled Sextacy Ball 2, but was changed to the Sextreme Ball for legal reasons.

 In 2012, My Life with the Thrill Kill Kult announced their 25-year anniversary tour covering over 30 dates in the US tour featuring direct support by Left Spine Down.